ankel/haulm-topper/README.md

 }
 ```

-Odd is that you have a class filled with methods similar to this to convert a string configuration to objects that your app uses.
 These boiler plate code are fairly error prone and for that many lines, there are only one piece of information that cannot be deduced automatically: the property key.
 And haulm-topper is here to help you with that.
 The goal of Haulm-topper is to simplify the configuration process like follow

 ```java